 To avoid this, plug the headphones directly into the computer/device rather than into the microphone.

 Headphones with an in-line mic plugged into the AUX/headphone port

-If you or a Guest is using a computer and has plugged headphones in, the computer may select the in-line microphone (in the headphone's cord) as the default microphone.
-However, this can cause an echo.
+If you or a Guest are using a computer with headphones plugged into it, the computer may use the in-line microphone (in the headphone's cord) as the default microphone.
+However, this sometimes causes an echo.

-If you or a Guest is using an audio mixer, make sure to enable Mix-Minus to isolate the input audio signal from the output audio coming from the Studio.
+If you or a Guest are using an audio interface, make sure to enable Mix-Minus to isolate the input audio signal from the output audio coming from the Studio.
 Read more about isolating tracks with an audio mixer.